 Bathroom wall lights can also be used in addition to ambient lighting to provide focused task lighting.
 When mounted near a mirror, wall lights will provide extra bright illumination so you can see clearly.

 Bathroom Mirror Lights

 Mirror lights are a great addition to bathroom task lighting.
 Every bathroom needs a mirror for daily activities such as shaving, brushing teeth and applying makeup.
-A mirror light will provide a bright and practical source of illumination right where you need it.
-Mirror lights will also bounce light around the room, making small bathrooms appear larger.
+An LED bathroom mirror will provide a bright and practical source of illumination right where you need it.
+Bathroom mirror wall lights will also bounce light around the room, making small bathrooms appear larger.